pombreda/pgreloaded/doc/tutorial/helloworld.rst

         traceback.print_exc()
         sys.exit(1)

-We start with importing some resources from :mod:`pygame2.examples`, so that we have a test image around to display on the window later on.
+We start with importing some resources from the ``resources`` folder, so that we have a test image around to display on the window later on.
 In your own applications, it is unlikely that you will ever need to import them.

 Afterwards, we try to import :mod:`pygame2.video` module, which is necessary for displaying the window and image. :mod:`pygame2.video` requires